 Sulphur Springs Old City Park, is located at the west end of Connally Street.
 A one-acre castle playground built in 1997, known as Kids Kingdom, is one of the main features of these wooded grounds.
 This recreational area also includes lighted baseball fields, walking/jogging trails, gazebos, a pavilion, Peavine Pinion pond with a lighted boardwalk, a skateboard park and basketball court.
 In 2009, the park became home to the World Champion Hopkins County Stew Contest.

-The downtown district features a variety of local shops, dining experiences, and an overall cultural expression about the community.
-It features several activities through the year including the 30 East Music Festival, America's Favorite Farmers Market, Relay For Life, Movies on the Square and many other activities.
+The Celebration District features a variety of local shops, dining experiences, and an overall cultural expression about the community.
+It features several activities through the year including, America's Favorite Farmers Market, Relay For Life, Movies on the Square and many other activities.
 The district was recently revitalized and transformed into a beautiful public space.